Store and Visualize IoT Device Metrics Using Telegraf and MetricFire

 Configure an Output

-You can configure telegraf to output to a variety of sources, like Graphite, Kafka, InfluxDB, Prometheus, SQL, NoSQL, and more.
+You can configure Telegraf to output to various sources, such as Graphite, Kafka, InfluxDB, Prometheus, SQL, NoSQL, and more.

-In this example, we will configure telegraf with a Graphite output.
-If you're not currently hosting your own data source, you can start a free trial with Hosted Graphite by MetricFire in order to follow along with these next steps.
+In this example, we will configure Telegraf with a Graphite output.
+If you're not currently hosting your own data source, you can start a free trial with Hosted Graphite by MetricFire to follow these next steps.

 A Hosted Graphite account will provide the data source, offer alerting features, and include Hosted Grafana as a visualization tool.

-To configure the Graphite output, you need to locate the downloaded telegraf configuration file at ~/usr/local/etc/telegraf/telegraf.conf and open it in your preferred text editor.
-Then you will need to make the following changes to the file:
+To configure the Graphite output, locate the downloaded telegraf configuration file at ~/usr/local/etc/telegraf/telegraf.conf and open it in your preferred text editor.
+Then, you will need to make the following changes to the file:

 Locate and comment out the line: